dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1530: Land is foundational for community and life.
+### T1530: Land is fundamental to homes, food, and communities.

 |Support|
 |---|